pnbruckner/ha-life360/README.md

 ## Installation

 In theory this can be installed using HACS as an external repository.
 Or you can manually install it.

 Basically you need to get all of the files & folders in [custom_components/life360](custom_components/life360) into a similarly named folder in your Home Assistant configuration folder.
-If you've never done that and are not sure how, feel free to ask me for help, either via the [Home Assistant Forum](https://community.home-assistant.io/u/pnbruckner/summary) or by opening an [issue here](https://github.com/pnbruckner/ha-life360/issues).
+If you've never done that and are not sure how, see some [suggestions below](#installation-suggestions), or feel free to ask me for help, either via the [Home Assistant Forum](https://community.home-assistant.io/u/pnbruckner/summary) or by opening an [issue here](https://github.com/pnbruckner/ha-life360/issues).